-Other Matters
+Other Matter

-As discussed in Note 1, the financial statements present only the Measure O Bond Fund and do not purport to, and do not, present fairly the financial position of the Pacifica School District, as of June 30, 2022, and the changes in its financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements of the Measure O Bond Fund are intended to present the financial position and the changes in financial position attributable to the transactions of that Fund.
+They do not purport to, and do not, present fairly the financial position of the District as of June 30, 2023 and the changes in financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+Our opinion is not modified with respect to this matter.